aiven/devportal/docs/products/clickhouse/getting-started.rst

 Next steps
 ----------

-Now that you have your service and connection set up, see our :doc:`sample dataset article <sample-dataset>` to try out your service with actual data.
+Now that you have your service and connection set up, see our :doc:`sample dataset article </docs/products/clickhouse/howto/load-dataset>` to try out your service with actual data.